-- To move where a benchmark changes from one value to another, simply enter ultiple of the same figure!
+- To move where a benchmark changes from one value to another, simply enter multiple of the same figure!

-In this way user's can add benchmark to chart in seconds - just another way Tabx optimises the researchers workflow.
+In this way users can add a benchmark in seconds - just another way Tabx optimises the researcher's workflow.

 Single Figure Benchmark